-• Once the supraglottic airway is placed, compressions should be continuous and ventilations provided asynchronously at a rate of ten (10) breaths/minute (one [1] every six [6] seconds).
+Once the supraglottic airway is placed, compressions should be continuous and ventilations provided asynchronously at a rate of ten (10) breaths/minute (one [1] every six [6] seconds) for adults, and at a rate of twenty (20) breaths/minute (one [1] every three [3] seconds) for child and infants.

-• For PCPs, the patch will follow the third (3rd) rhythm interpretation/analysis if considering the medical TOR.
-The intention of this patch point is to receive advice as to whether rapid transport or termination of resuscitation is most appropriate.
+• For PCPs, the patch will follow 20 minutes of resuscitation if considering the medical TOR.
+The intention of this patch point is to receive advice as to whether transport, terminate resuscitation or to follow additional orders.